tn-aixpa/rs-flood-mapping/README.md

 # RS-FLOOD-MAPPING

-This project implements a pipeline for flood analysis using Sentinel imagery.
-It processes raw .SAFE or .zip Sentinel inputs, extracts NDWI indices, detect water bodies before and after a flood event, and outputs change detection and probability maps.
+<p align="justify">This project implements a pipeline for flood analysis using Sentinel imagery.
+It processes raw .SAFE or .zip Sentinel inputs, extracts NDWI indices, detect water bodies before and after a flood event, and outputs change detection and probability maps.</p>

 #### AIxPA